SkylineCommunications/dataminer-docs/connector-help/connector_help/Novel-Supertv_EPG.md

 # Novel-Supertv EPG

-With the **Novel-Supertv EPG** (Electronic Program Guide) driver, it is possible to monitor and manage Novel-SuperTV's Electronic Program Guide software.
+With the **Novel-Supertv EPG** (Electronic Program Guide) connector, it is possible to monitor and manage Novel-SuperTV's Electronic Program Guide software.

 ## About